We are a Presbyterian church affliated with ECO: A Covenant Order of Evangelical Presbyterians and governed by an elder board.

 * Providing an annual (and other as needed) performance evaluation of the senior pastor

 * Serving on task forces or special assignments as needed

 Session Terms & Time Commitments

-* Elders will serve a four-year term and be eligible for reappointment for one additional term before a mandatory one year rotation off the Session
+Elders will serve a four-year term and be eligible (but not obligated) for reappointment for one additional term before a mandatory one year rotation off the Session